Record and Stimulate

 NOTE: before purchasing a DT board it is strongly recommended that you borrow one (ask the DT sales person) and test it to make sure that DataView is able to carry out the acquisition and stimulating tasks that your project requires.

-The exact facilities available obviously depend on the hardware on the DT board that you use, but the following gives the general DataView-supported options.
+The exact facilities available obviously depend on the hardware on the DT board that you use, but the following describes the general options supported by DataView.

 Input